bugsense/docs/android.md

 You have the option to add extra custom information to the crash reports.
 In order to do this, use the crash extra map.

+Please have in mind that the extra data values have a length limit set to 128 characters.

 Use the **addCrashExtraData** method below to add key value pairs to the extra map:

 ```java